CarlosNG93/monorepo/README.md

 To get the project up and running, follow these steps:

+### Build and Start Containers

+To build and start the Docker containers for the project, run the following command from the root of the monorepo:

+    docker-compose up --build

+This will build the Docker images and start the containers.
+The Fastify server will be available at `http://localhost:3000`.

+### Stopping Containers

+To stop the running Docker containers, use the following command:

+    docker-compose down

+### Accessing Containers

+To access a running container, for example, the `app` container, use:

+    docker-compose exec app /bin/sh

+You can run Prisma commands inside the container, for example:

+    npx prisma generate --schema=./packages/api/prisma/schema.prisma

-### Install Dependencies:
+### Install Dependencies

-From the root of the monorepo, run:
+To install the dependencies for the project, run the following command from the root of the monorepo:

     yarn install

-### Build the packages:
+### Build the Packages

-From the root of the monorepo, run:
+To build the packages, run the following command from the root of the monorepo:

     yarn build

+### Generate Prisma Client

+Before starting the API server, you need to generate the Prisma client.
+Run the following command:

+    npx prisma generate --schema=./packages/api/prisma/schema.prisma

 ### Start the API Server

-From the root of the monorepo, run:
+To start the API server, run the following command from the root of the monorepo:

     yarn workspace api run dev

 This will start the Fastify server on port 3000 and it will be ready to accept requests.

-### Testing
+### Running Tests

-From the api package directory, run:
+To run tests inside the Docker container, use the following command:

-    npm test
+    docker-compose run app npm test --prefix packages/api

+This will execute the tests defined in the `packages/api` directory within the Docker environment.

 ## Project Structure

         monorepo/